Marcellin Desboutin

-Marcellin Gilbert Desboutin (26 August 1823 in Cérilly – 18 February 1902 in Nice) was a French painter, printmaker, and writer.
+Marcellin Gilbert Desboutin (26 August 1823 – 18 February 1902) was a French painter, printmaker, and writer.
 Desboutin always signed himself Baron de Rochefort.

 Biography

 Desboutin was born in Cérilly, Allier on 26 August 1823.
 His parents were Barthélémy Desboutin, a bodyguard of Louis XVIII, and Baroness Anne-Sophie de Rochefort-Dalie Farges.

 He studied at the Collège Stanislas de Paris and began studying law while writing dramatic works.

 In 1845, he joined the studio of sculptor Louis-Jules Etex at the École nationale supérieure des Beaux-Arts in Paris, then he studied painting for two years under Thomas Couture.
 He then traveled in Britain, Belgium, the Netherlands and Italy.

 In 1857, he acquired a large property near Florence, the Ombrellino, where he led a lavish lifestyle and became friends with Edgar Degas.

 The Franco-Prussian War of 1870-71 interrupted the performances at the Théâtre Français of Maurice de Saxe, a play he had written in collaboration with Jules Amigues.

 In 1873 at the age of 50, ruined by speculations, Desboutin moved to Paris, where he and Degas frequently met—often joined by Édouard Manet—at the Café Guerbois and the café Nouvelle Athènes.
 At Manet's home he met Émile Zola.